How to Grow Corn

 If the yellow and white color choice of most corn seems too blah for your garden, ornamental corn can jazz things up.
 Grown for decorative and edible purposes, it comes in a wide range of colors.
 Plant seeds at least 30 feet from sweet corn and other ornamental varieties.
 In areas where the season is short, start plants indoors.
 Harvest ears when their stalks are brown and the kernels are dry to the touch.
 Complete the drying process indoors or somewhere protected from the elements.

-‘Painted Mountain’ (85 days to maturity), bred from a Native Indian flour corn for short-season areas, is reported to be impervious to wind, high heat, and cold.
+Bred from a Native Indian flour corn for short-season areas, ‘Painted Mountain’ is reported to be impervious to wind, high heat, and cold.

-‘Earth Tones’ (90 days to maturity), a dent corn, includes colorful kernels of pink, blue, and green.
+A dent corn, ‘Earth Tones’ includes colorful kernels of pink, blue, and green.

 Jo Ann Gardner is coauthor, along with her husband Jigs, of Gardens of Use and Delight.
 She writes from her home in Westport, New York.